 Our goal is to offer your family respite: a break from clinical settings and a time for your family to enjoy the company of one another.
 Dream Day is a family camp and ongoing parent supervision is critical – particularly for children under 8.
 Our programs are designed with the entire family in mind.
 Having said that, please keep in mind that all programming is optional!
 If your family would like to take a pass on any of the activities we offer, that is fine!
 We’ll always just need a head count or meals and ask that you let us know.

 Many have questions about the facilities themselves.
-Again, cabins are modest – 2 rooms with either 2 bunk beds or a bunk bed and a single twin [3-4 twins in total], and then a back room with a double bed.
-There is electricity, window fans, and a small dorm size fridge.
+Again, cabins are modest – 2 rooms with either 2 bunk beds or a bunk bed and a single twin [3-4 twins in total], and then a back room with a double or queen bed.
+There is electricity, window fans, a microwave, and a small dorm size fridge.

 We have no laundry facilities on the premises for families to use.
 We are unable to allow families to use air conditioning units.

 Many have asked about nearby medical facilities – Cape Cod Hospital is about 25 miles away – please note that it can take nearly 45 minutes to get there during the summer months.